-Brothers Henry and Rupert Hughes are no strangers to the Sydney Eisteddfod stage, however unlike most aspiring performers their journey into the world of Speech & Drama did not come out of a passion for acting.
+Brothers Henry and Rupert Hughes are no strangers to the Sydney Eisteddfod stage, however unlike most aspiring performers, their journey into the world of Speech & Drama did not originate from an innate passion for acting.

 Born profoundly deaf, both brothers have broken through stereotypes and pushed the barrier of sound after receiving cochlear implants as young boys.

-Seen as a way to test their abilities and gain further self-confidence, the Hughes brothers took part in their first Sydney Eisteddfod and haven’t looked back.
+Seeing it as a way to test their abilities and gain further self-confidence, the Hughes brothers took part in their first Sydney Eisteddfod a couple years ago and haven’t looked back since.

 “I was seven when I took part in my first Sydney Eisteddfod” said Henry.

-“I have gained my speech and I have gained my confidence through Sydney Eisteddfod and with that I can do anything!” he said.
+“I have gained my speech and I have gained my confidence through Sydney Eisteddfod and with that I can do anything!”, Henry tells us.

 Both brothers have since gone on to win prizes in various events particularly in Prose and Verse speaking, with Rupert notably taking out First Place in the Prose Speaking (10/u) event in 2015.

-The Brothers credit Sydney Eisteddfod for helping them to believe in themselves and for fostering their love of the art of Speech.
+The Brothers credit Sydney Eisteddfod for helping them to believe in themselves and for fostering their love for the art of Speech.

 “I would like to thank Sydney Eisteddfod for all their help and support in helping me gain confidence and improve my speech” said Rupert.